-Currently he serves as the director of scholastics in Mexico City, Mexico.
+Currently, he serves as the assistant director of scholastics in Mexico City, Mexico and the regional superior of the Basilians in Mexico.
 By living in the second most populated city in the Western Hemisphere, he has found that completing a simple errand is a chance to explore and usually to discover something new about the city’s culture and people and himself.

 This was not the case growing up in a close knit community in Grimsby, Ontario, as the eldest of seven children born to Bob and Adele.
 He attended Catholic elementary and high school.
 In high school, he attended Denis Morris High School in St. Catharines, which was run by the Holy Cross Fathers.
 He remembers being invited by the priests for dinner and helping with projects around the house, which provided his first glimpse into community life.

 Towards the end of high school, he became involved in the charismatic renewal.
 He was interested in continuing this involvement and looked into attending a university where he could continue his prayer meetings.
 He decided on the University of Toronto and joined the Emmanuel prayer group at St. Basil’s Church.

 Through this involvement he met Fathers Leo Reilly, CSB and Claude Arnold, CSB.
 He also met Basilians who taught in his classrooms and worked in the library and administration including Fathers Owen Lee, CSB, Don Finlay, CSB, and Harry Gardner, CSB.
 Despite their different personalities, he remembered them all as down to earth and accessible.

 After graduating he spent a year working at a religious goods store.
 At the suggestion of his spiritual director, he attended a vocation weekend for the Basilians.
 Although he had considered diocesan life, he was attracted to living in community and interested in joining a religious order.